bytefish/bytefish.de/blog/modular_ef_core.md

 ### DbContextFactory ###

 And how do you instantiate this ``ApplicationDbContext`` from your Business Logic?

 You cannot write ``new ApplicationDbContext()`` anymore!
+But have no fear:

-But do not fear: In Software Architecture, every problem can be solved with yet another layer of indirection.
-So we use a Factory method, that creates the ``ApplicationDbContext`` for us:
+> In Software Architecture, every problem can be solved with yet another layer of indirection.

+So we use a factory method instead, that creates an ``ApplicationDbContext`` for us:

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.